denoland/deno/tools/ts_library_builder/README.md

-This tool allows us to produce a single TypeScript declaration file that describes the complete Deno runtime, including global variables and the built-in `deno` module.
-The output of this tool, `lib.deno_runtime.d.ts`, serves several
+This tool allows us to produce a single TypeScript declaration file that describes the complete Deno runtime, including global variables and the built-in `Deno` global object.
+The output of this tool, `lib.deno_runtime.d.ts`, serves several purposes:
-purposes:

 1. It is passed to the TypeScript compiler `js/compiler.ts`, so that TypeScript knows what types to expect and can validate code against the runtime environment.
-2. It is outputted to stdout by `deno --types`, so that users can easily have access to the complete declaration file.
+2. It is outputted to stdout by `deno types`, so that users can easily have access to the complete declaration file.
 Editors can use this in the future to perform type checking.
 3. Because JSDocs are maintained, this serves as a simple documentation page for